Sports Nutritional Tips

 - Pinch of cinnamon

-Blueberries and pineapple will act as an anti-oxidant, and yogurt with whey protein will increase the protein content in the body.
+Blueberries and pineapple act as antioxidants, and yoghurt with whey protein increases the body's protein content.
 However, it should be noted that taking too much protein can harm the body, further causing kidney problems, calcium loss, and dehydration.

 Apart from this, replace morning coffee with a power latte so that the side effects of regular caffeine are reduced in the right proportion.
 The recipe for it is as detailed below: